trustification/rust-rfcs/text/0000-sigstore-integration.md

 ## What about TUF (The Update Framework)?

  TUF is a set of defined attacks and threat models specific to software distribution systems, and a cleverly designed set of protocols to protect against them.
-You can use TUF to manage the root keys of a Sigstore instance, just like the [public Sigstore instance](https://blog.sigstore.dev/a-new-kind-of-trust-root-f11eeeed92ef).
+You can use TUF to manage the root keys of a Sigstore instance, just like the [public Sigstore instance](https://blog.sigstore.dev/a-new-kind-of-trust-root-f11eeeed92ef), but also use Sigstore to manage additional TUF roots.

+ [This article](https://dlorenc.medium.com/using-the-update-framework-in-sigstore-dc393cfe6b52) does a good job of showing the options.

 <!-- Why are we doing this?
 What use cases does it support?
 What is the expected outcome? -->

 # Guide-level explanation